nlchung/nlchung/README.md

 ### Hi! 👋
-I'm Nicole Chung, a first-year Computer Engineering student @uWaterloo.
+I'm Nicole Chung, a first-year Computer Engineering student at the University of Waterloo

+📫 How to reach me: nlchung@uwaterloo.ca
 <!--
 **nlchung/nlchung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.